camjjr/bo_cgff/Atomistic_PEBAX_50chains/README.md

 # LAMMPS Simulation: Atomistic Pebax

 This repository contains input files to perform molecular dynamics (MD) simulations using **LAMMPS**.
+All simulations were performed on a 12th Gen Intel(R) Core(TM) i9-12900K dedicated machine, with an average iteration time of approximately 3 minutes.

 ---